 She explains that the massage technique for infants is different from massage for adults.
 That’s because “It is not as much manipulative as it is communicative.”
 She cites the psycho-social benefits to the infant as”

 Increases sense of love, acceptance, respect, and trust

 According to Mayo Clinic, research also suggests that in addition to encouraging interaction between a parent and baby, infant massage can:

 Also, Mayo Clinic says that “some studies also suggest that infant massage involving moderate pressure might promote growth for premature babies.”
 To this end, research conducted at the Touch Research Institutes at the University of Miami concluded, “Massage therapy had led to weight gain in preterm infants when moderate pressure massage was provided.
 In studies on passive movement of the limbs, preterm infants also gained significantly more weight, and their bone density also increased.”

 Become a Certified Educator of Infant Massage (CEIM)

-Anyone interested in becoming a CEIM, also called Certified Instructor of Infant Massage (CIMI) in order to work with parents and families in private or group settings to teach them about nurturing touch have options for in=class and on line instruction.
+Anyone interested in becoming a CEIM, also called Certified Instructor of Infant Massage (CIMI), to work with parents and families in private or group settings to teach them about nurturing touch and have options for in=class and online instruction.

 Infant Massage USA, a non-profit educational organization and chapter of the International Association of Infant Massage registered in Sweden, offers training classes around the country throughout the year.
 Training also is offered by the Liddle Kidz Foundation.
 Check online for other schools and organizations that provide training.
-Some of the training also includes how to set up infant massage classes and how to market your services.
+Some of the training also includes setting up infant massage classes and how to market your services.